City Bank (Bangladesh): History

-City Bank has gone international establishing 10 branches and 1 representative office in Malaysia in 2013 and one subsidiary office in Hong Kong in 2019.
-International Finance Corporation solely has invested BDT 1.31 Billion, attaining a 5% share of City Bank.

-On the 25th Anniversary in 2008, The City Bank Limited revamped its image and services.
-This includes the launch of a new logo, launched American Express credit cards, brokerage business, and City Wallet (SMS Banking) service.
-The name of the bank was simplified to "City Bank" from its earlier "The City Bank Limited".
+On its 25th anniversary in 2008, City Bank PLC revamped its image and services.
+This includes the launch of a new logo, launched American Express. credit cards, brokerage business, and City Wallet (SMS Banking) service.
+The name of the bank was simplified to "City Bank PLC" from its earlier "The City Bank Limited".
 The new logo, depicting a red and white checkered box kite, was launched in July 2008.

+Sohail RK Hussain was appointed managing director of City Bank in November 2013.

+The International Finance Corporation purchased a five percent stake in City Bank for 1.31 billion BDT in February 2016.
+In December 2017, City Bank raised US$26 million for Doreen Power, a subsidiary of Doreen Group, to construct a powerplant in Munshiganj District.

+City Bank became the third bank in Bangladesh to offer UnionPay debit cards in August 2020.

+In July 2021, CDC Group provided a US$30 million loan to City Bank.

+Since the new offshore banking law was passed in March 2024, City Bank has managed to build offshore deposits of nearly US$21 million within two months.
+It is the first bank in Bangladesh to receive foreign currency deposits through its Offshore Banking products.

+Board of directors

 Awards

 The following awards were received by the bank: